UNAmedia/ue5-stereo-panoramic-player-demo/README.md

 Forum thread: <https://forums.unrealengine.com/unreal-engine/marketplace/1607709-stereo-panoramic-player>

+## Branches

+The *master* branch contains the project for the latest available version of Unreal Engine.

+You can find the projects for the other supported versions of Unreal Engine in their dedicated *branches* in this repository.

 ## Stereo Panoramic Player - plugin

-**[Stereo Panoramic Player](https://www.unrealengine.com/marketplace/stereo-panoramic-player)** is a runtime plugin for Unreal Engine 4 to show and interact with 360° panoramic images and videos, supporting both mono and stereo sources.
+**[Stereo Panoramic Player](https://www.unrealengine.com/marketplace/stereo-panoramic-player)** is a runtime plugin for Unreal Engine 5 to show and interact with 360° panoramic images and videos, supporting both mono and stereo sources.

 It offers both an high-level solution (_Panoramic Director_) to quickly assemble an interactive panoramic virtual tour, and a low-level solution (_Panoramic Sphere_) to allow a programmatic customization of the user experience.

-It’s compatible with all the major platforms and it’s actively tested on PC, VR (Steam/Vive and Oculus), iOS and Android.
+It’s compatible with all the major platforms and it’s actively tested on PC, VR (Steam/Vive, Oculus, Quest), iOS and Android.

 ### Features